meelgroup/arjun/README.md

 c MUST MUTIPLY BY 2**10
 ```

-which means that the final count of the CNF must be multiplied by 2^10 (i.e. 1024) in order to get the correct count.
+This means that the final count of the CNF must be multiplied by 2^10 (i.e. 1024) in order to get the correct count.
 Note that if you forget to multiply, the count will be wrong.
 So you must multiply.
 Otherwise, just use the default setting, i.e. without `--empty 1`.

-## Extrac use cases (2)
+## Only extracting independent set
 In case you are only interested in a reduced independent set, use:
 ```
 ./arjun input.cnf